vichugo23/kickstarter-analysis/README.md

 The campaigns that had extremely high fundraising goals have a trend of not meeting their goal as shown in the chart below.
 ![theater kickstarter fundraising](https://user-images.githubusercontent.com/110702997/185025810-394ac708-f6f0-4ee3-b84b-cdfaff0650dd.png)
 Take a look at the average, marked as an "X", for example.
+The average fundraising goal was $4,000.
+The average money that was **actually** funded was ***less than half*** of the goal.